knative/docs/eventing/debugging/README.md

 This document is intended for people that are familiar with [Knative Eventing](../README.md)'s object model.
 You don't need to be an expert, but do need to know roughly how things fit together.

 ## Version
-This document is works with [Eventing 0.3](https://github.com/knative/eventing/releases/tag/v0.3.0) and [Eventing Sources 0.3](https://github.com/knative/eventing-sources/releases/tag/v0.3.0).
+This document works with [Eventing 0.3](https://github.com/knative/eventing/releases/tag/v0.3.0) and [Eventing Sources 0.3](https://github.com/knative/eventing-sources/releases/tag/v0.3.0).

 ## Prerequisites